stIncMale/stincmale.github.io/_posts/2020-09-20-postgresql-explain-analyze-actual-rows.markdown

 So `Merge Join` may access the same rows produced by the inner child node (`Materialize` in our case) multiple times if `restore inner position to mark` happens.
 In our query, the outer set of rows `a` is `(0)`, `(0)`, `(0)`, `(0)`, `(0)`, and the inner set of rows `b` is `(0)`, `(0)`.
-According to the algorithm described above, `restore inner position to mark` must be happening 5 times, resulting in accessing the materialized set of rows 5 times.
+According to the algorithm described above, `restore inner position to mark` must be happening 4 times, resulting in accessing the materialized (inner) set of rows 5 times.
 Are you also experiencing `Nested Loop` déjà vu at this point?
 Only in this case the `loops` value is 1.

 Accessing 5 times each of the 2 inner set rows gives 10 accesses in total, and yet the `Materialize` node reports 6 rows.
-My understanding is that after `advance outer position` but before `estore inner position to mark` the last row from the inner set is still available to the `Merge Join` node without the need to access it again from the inner set, and so it is used right away.
+My understanding is that after `advance outer position` but before `restore inner position to mark` the last row from the inner set is still available to the `Merge Join` node without the need to access it again from the inner set, and so it is used right away.
-With this in mind, joining each of the outer rows, but the first one, results in reading 2 - 1 = 1 rows instead of 2 rows from the inner set (joining the first outer row still has to read all 2 inner rows), giving 1 * 2 + (5 - 1) * (2 - 1) = 6 rows returned/emitted
+With this in mind, joining each of the outer rows, but the first one, results in accessing 2 - 1 = 1 rows instead of 2 rows from the inner set (joining the first outer row still has to access all 2 inner rows), giving 1<span class="insignificant">&nbsp;outer row</span> * 2<span class="insignificant">&nbsp;inner rows</span> + (5 - 1)<span class="insignificant">&nbsp;outer rows</span> * (2 - 1)<span class="insignificant">&nbsp;inner rows</span> = 6
-(as it is worded by the PostgreSQL docs) by the `Materialize` node.
+rows returned/emitted (as it is worded by the PostgreSQL docs) by the `Materialize` node.

 Interestingly, the same does not seem to happen for the `Hash` node which has a `Hash Join` node as its parent: